fevzibabaoglu/custom-portfolio-analyzer/README.md

 The tool operates based on two main input files:

 1.  **An asset data CSV**: This file acts as the database for your assets (e.g., funds, stocks).
-It stores the name, a unique code, and the historical price chart for each asset.
+It stores the name, a unique code, and the historical prices for each asset.

 2.  **A portfolio configuration JSON**: This file defines the analysis scenarios.
 Here, you specify one or more comparisons scenarios, each containing the portfolios to be analyzed and compared, and the date ranges for back-testing.